SwiftKraft/SCPSL-Arcade-Mode/README.md

 # Installation

-Download the EXILED version if you are using an EXILED server, download the LabAPI version otherwise.

-For both cases, place the `.dll` file in `%appdata%/SCP Secret Laboratory/LabAPI/plugins/%port%`, do **NOT** place the EXILED version in the EXILED plugins folder.
+Download and place the `.dll` file in `%appdata%/SCP Secret Laboratory/LabAPI/plugins/%port%`, do **NOT** place the EXILED version in the EXILED plugins folder.

 # Commands